Pixel

 Brach Eichler Injury Lawyers provides capable representation for appeals of denied claims and disability settlements

-If you are an employee of a business and you suffer a work-related injury or illness, you are entitled to a range of workers’ compensation benefits, including medical treatment and partial wage replacement.
-Worker’s compensation is a no-fault insurance program, so you don’t have to prove someone else was responsible, and you are covered even if your own negligence caused the accident.
+Suppose you are an employee of a business and you suffer a work-related injury or illness.
+In that case, you are entitled to various workers’ compensation benefits.
+These include medical treatment and partial wage replacement.
+Worker’s compensation is a no-fault insurance program, so you don’t have to prove someone else was responsible.
+You are covered even if your negligence caused the accident.
 Generally, the system works smoothly, providing a safety net for workers and protecting employers from lawsuits.
-But too often, workers have claims denied, or face unreasonable obstacles in accessing benefits.
+But too often, workers have claims denied or face unreasonable obstacles in accessing benefits.
 If this happens to you, our New Jersey workers’ compensation lawyers at Brach Eichler Injury Lawyers are ready to help.
-With determination and close attention to every detail, we manage workers’ comp appeals and resolve disputes over benefits, so you can enjoy financial security and peace of mind.
+With determination and close attention to every detail, we manage workers’ comp appeals and resolve disputes over benefits so that you can enjoy financial security and peace of mind.

 Do I Need A Workers’ Compensation Lawyer?

-The no-fault aspect of workers’ compensation leads many employees to believe that they need no help completing an initial application, Various issues can arise, however, when workers attempt to file claims on their own.
+The no-fault aspect of workers’ compensation leads many employees to believe they need no help completing an initial application.
+However, Various issues can arise when workers attempt to file claims independently.
 Stubborn workers’ compensation insurance carriers or self-insured employers often seize upon superficial reasons to deny payment of benefits; hard-working New Jersey employees can often be penalized for inadvertently failing to include necessary evidence proving the true nature of their impairment.

-An experienced workplace injury attorney assisting you in filing a workers’ compensation claim knows how to avoid the most common errors that lead to denied applications and can otherwise navigate through an often-complicated process.
-Beyond workers’ compensation benefits, a lawyer can determine through a follow-up investigation if a non-employer third party bears liability for your accident, thus potentially entitling you to additional money damages.
+An experienced workplace injury attorney assisting you in filing a workers’ compensation claim knows how to avoid the most common errors that lead to denied applications.
+They can otherwise navigate through an often-complicated process.
+Beyond workers’ compensation benefits, a lawyer can determine through a follow-up investigation if a non-employer third party bears liability for your accident, thus potentially entitling you to additional monetary damages.

-Unlike employers and co-workers who are shielded from lawsuits because workers’ compensation is considered an exclusive or sole remedy, negligent third parties can face personal injury lawsuits in civil court.
+Unlike employers and co-workers shielded from lawsuits because workers’ compensation is an exclusive or sole remedy, negligent third parties can face personal injury lawsuits in civil court.

 Why Choose Brach Eichler Injury Lawyers To Handle My Workers’ Compensation Case?

-Brach Eichler Injury Lawyers has also been recognized as a best law firm in New Jersey with a tier-1 ranking for personal injury litigation.
-Our NJ workers’ comp attorneys combine experience and expertise, along with attention to detail, to deliver quality results, while excelling at client care during an exceptionally trying time in your life.
+Brach Eichler Injury Lawyers has also been recognized as the best law firm in New Jersey, with a tier-1 ranking for personal injury litigation.
+Our NJ workers’ comp attorneys combine experience, expertise, and attention to detail to deliver quality results while excelling at client care during an exceptionally trying time in your life.

 Our firm represents clients on a contingency fee basis; there are no upfront legal fees.
 We only get paid if you receive a workers’ comp award.